 How do I apply?

 Application for the School Direct Programme should be made through UCAS.
-The first round of applications open on 27th October and close once all places are filled nationally.
+The next round of applications open in October 2018 and close once all places are filled nationally.
 You are able to choose a maximum of three places where you would like to train.
 Your application will be considered simultaneously by training providers.
 Suitable applicants will be invited to interview.